berehovskyi/apex-stream/README.md

 `Sequence` is eager.
 Computation on the source data is performed every time an intermediate or terminal operation is invoked.
 Since `Sequence` is stateful, it can be reused multiple times.

-There are a reference and primitive specializations of `Streams` and `Sequences`
+There are reference and primitive specializations of `Streams` and `Sequences`

 - Reference: `ObjectStream`, `SObjectStream`, `ObjectSequence`, `SObjectSequence`
 - Primitive: `IntStream`, `LongStream`, `DoubleStream`, `IntStream`, `LongStream`, `DoubleStream`